This professional is available for new clients.

 Areas of counselling I deal with

 It may be important for you to know how much I enjoy my work.
-While it is true that I spend my time listening to people's pain and distress, I also feel genuinely privileged to have met the men and women that I have helped over the years, and am moved by their experiences and by being a witness to the great changes that are enabled by their coming to counselling.
+While it is true that I spend my time listening to people's pain and distress, I also feel genuinely privileged to have met the men and women that I have supported over the years, and am moved by their experiences and by being a witness to the great changes that are enabled by their coming to counselling.

 I know that it can take courage to decide to go for counselling and to pick up the phone to make contact the first time.
 I imagine that you may have all sorts of questions about whether counselling can help or whether I would be the right counsellor for you.
 I am happy to have a chat with you to see if I can answer your questions in a way that will help you to decide.
 I don't believe that any counsellor is right for everybody: I would welcome the chance to give you more information on how I work, to help you decide if you would like to work with me.